Periodic Pitman transforms and jointly invariant measures: Jointly invariant measures for a periodic semi-discrete stochastic Burgers' equation

 Inspired by previous results on jointly invariant measures (see, e.g., \cite{Ferrari-Martin-2005,Ferrari-Martin-2007,Ferrari-Martin-2009,Martin-2020,Fan-Seppalainen-20,Seppalainen-Sorensen-21b,Bates-Fan-Seppalainen,GRASS-23} and Appendix \ref{sec:comparison}), we make the ansatz that the invariant initial conditions for \eqref{eq:U1U2eq} have the form

 To show this is the case, it suffices to: \begin{enumerate} [label=\textup{(\roman*)}] \item Show that there exists a diffusion process $\bigl(X_1(t),X_2(t)\bigr)_{t \ge 0}$ with invariant density $p_{\theta_1}(x_1)p_{\theta_2}(x_2)$. \item Using It\^o's lemma, find a function $F:\R^2 \to \R$ so that the image of the diffusion from \ref{itm:X1proc} under the map $(X_1,X_2) \mapsto \bigl(X_1,F(X_1,X_2)\bigr)$ satisfies \eqref{eq:U1U2eq}. \end{enumerate} By triangularity of the map in \ref{itm:F_map_inv}, we see that the SDE for $X_1(t)$ must be the same as that for $U_1(t)$.
-Simplifying things further, we postulate that the diffusion equation for $\bigl(X_1(t),X_2(t)\bigr)$ is of the form \be \ee for some function $A:\R^2 \to \R$ (i.e., has the same diffusion coefficient).
+Simplifying things further, we postulate that the diffusion equation for $\bigl(X_1(t),X_2(t)\bigr)$ is of the form \be \ee for some function $A:\R^2 \to \R$ (i.e., both components have the diffusion coefficient $\sqrt 2$ as in the original system of equations).
 This system of SDEs' generator is

 and thus for \ref{itm:X1proc} to hold, $A$ must be such that the following 2-dimensional Fokker-Planck equation is satisfied:

 Observe that, $\df{\partial}{\partial x} p_{\theta}(x) = \bigl(e^{-x} - e^{-(\theta - x)}\bigr) p_{\theta}(x)$.
 Hence, the right-hand side above is